dltj/dltj-blog/content/2022-12-15-issue-93-ai-chat.md

 As an aside, in the first article below I mention that the use of these tools, while free for now, will be monetized at some point.
 This is another unfortunate example of taking from the common good and commercializing it.
-The training data used by the company came from crawling web pages, from Wikipedia, and from books ({% include robustlink.html href="https://www.springboard.com/blog/data-science/machine-learning-gpt-3-open-ai/#h2" versionurl="https://web.archive.org/web/20221214222049/https://www.springboard.com/blog/data-science/machine-learning-gpt-3-open-ai/#h2" versiondate="2022-12-14" title="OpenAI GPT-3: Everything You Need to Know | Springboard" anchor="source" %}).
+The training data used by the company came from crawling web pages, from Wikipedia, and from books ({{ robustlink(href="https://www.springboard.com/blog/data-science/machine-learning-gpt-3-open-ai/#h2", versionurl="https://web.archive.org/web/20221214222049/https://www.springboard.com/blog/data-science/machine-learning-gpt-3-open-ai/#h2", versiondate="2022-12-14", title="OpenAI GPT-3: Everything You Need to Know | Springboard", anchor="source") }}).
 Yet soon, it seems, all of the benefit from that information will be held by a corporate body.
 The same thing has been said about the image-based AI tools that have slurped up sets of photos from sites like Flikr, Wikipedia, and even stock photo businesses.
 We don't talk enough about this private capture of the common good and the uncompensated taking of other's work.